This page is from APP, the official source of professional practice for policing.

 Restricting access

 Restrict access to the VHAA.
 Keep a log of the name and role of every individual who enters and leaves, along with the reasons for access and the time.
 The number of personnel deployed to a VHAA is determined by the number of fatalities.
-A dedicated officer responsible for detailed and accurate recording and storage of exhibits may be necessary.
+Disaster victim identification (DVI) trained officer(s) are responsible for the accurate recording and storage of the deceased and exhibits.

 Documentation